OpenMoonRay/openmoonray-docs/docs/moonray/maps/ProjectCameraMap_v2.md

   - custom = 1

-  Whether to use the image and pixel aspect ratio of the texture being projected, or a custom aspect ratio
+  <p>Whether to use the image and pixel aspect ratio of the texture being projected, or a custom aspect ratio<\p>

   <h3>black_outside_projection</h3>